xdividr/dreamcloud-docs/source/dreamcompute/tutorials/configure-lamp-on-fedora-or-centos.rst

 ==============================================================
-How to Configure LAMP on DreamCompute running Fedora or Centos
+How to Configure LAMP on DreamCompute running Fedora or CentOS
 ==============================================================

 LAMP (Linux, Apache, MySQL (we'll use mariadb instead), PHP) stacks are a